 My name is Victor Corda.
 I’m the type of guy who likes to tinker with technology.
 My curiosity for hardware and software brings me to the very core of the products.
 There are times when my curiosity gets the best of me and I end up making things worse than they were before I started.
 I’ve corrupted hard drives and lost tons of files.

-The great thing is, I was able to try out a number of data recovery tools and have ample knowledge of what I want from them.
-I’ve been using Recoverit for Windows and Mac for a few days and tested it according to some scenarios I’ve encountered before.
+The great thing is that I was able to try out a number of data recovery tools (Windows, Mac) and have ample knowledge of what I want from them.
+I’ve been using Recoverit for a few days and tested it according to some scenarios I’ve encountered before.
 To assess the file recovery quality of the program, we even purchased the software and I was able to activate the full version and access all its features.

 Also, before I wrote this Recoverit review I reached out to the Wondershare customer support team for questions.
 Below is a screenshot of our conversations.
 I think this is a great way to better understand the software, as well as evaluate the helpfulness of their support.

 In this Recoverit review, I’m going to share what works, what doesn’t, and what could be improved based on my experience with other similar software products.
 I will guide you through how to recover files that you’ve deleted using this program.
 Along with that, I’ll highlight what it does best and the problems I had with it along the way.